Tetsuya Kokubo

-Tetsuya Kokubo (小窪 哲也, Kokubo Tetsuya) is a Japanese baseball player who is currently a free agent.
-He has played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
+Tetsuya Kokubo (小窪 哲也, Kokubo Tetsuya) is a Japanese former professional baseball infielder.
+He played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and Chiba Lotte Marines.

 Career

 Hiroshima Toyo Carp selected Kokubo with the third selection in the 2007 NPB draft.

 On April 26, 2008, Kokubo made his NPB debut.

-On December 2, 2020, he become free agent.
+On December 2, 2020, he became a free agent.

+On November 11, 2021, it was announced that he will serve as an infield defense and running base coach at his old club Hiroshima Toyo Carp from 2022.
+After that, he also served in the same position in 2023, and from 2024, he moved into the role of hitting coach.